nodesman/couchbase-mobile-portal/md-docs/_20/couchbase-lite/replication.md

 ### Compatibility

 The new protocol is incompatible with version 1.x, and with CouchDB-based databases including PouchDB and Cloudant.
-Since Couchbase Lite 2 developer builds support only the new protocol, to test replication you will need to run the corresponding developer build of Sync Gateway, which supports both.
+Since Couchbase Lite 2 developer builds support only the new protocol, to test replication you will need to run the corresponding developer build of Sync Gateway.

 ### Example